James-Glennon/P/README.md

 ![Titanic seen through background](assets/images/readme_images/background.png)

 The site includes a background image which covers the entire web page, which can be seen through the transparent elements of the page.

+The page also has a fallback background colour similar to the image, to ensure the same colour contrast should the image fail to load.

 ![Navigation bar by default](assets/images/readme_images/nav-default.png)
 ![Navigation bar reacting to hover](assets/images/readme_images/nav-hover.png)